Find Help with Feral Cats

 A feral cat is an unsocialized outdoor cat who has either never had any physical contact with humans, or very limited contact.
 Most feral cats are fearful of people and are not likely to ever become a family pet.
 Feral cats live in our neighborhoods and make their homes wherever they can find food and shelter.
 This can become problematic because they dig in gardens, yowl at night, and spray smelly urine.
 Removing the cats will not solve these problems because new cats will move in to take their place.

-Sometimes well-intended residents will start feeding feral cats not realizing that providing that type of care establishes them as the pet's owner and thus makes them liable for the animal. which can receive a citation for feeding.
+Sometimes well-intended residents will start feeding feral cats not realizing that providing that type of care establishes them as the pet's owner and thus makes them liable for the animal.

 The most effective and humane way to address the issue is through trap-neuter-return (TNR).
 This helps effectively reduce the number of community cats and also reduce nuisance behaviors.
 In a TNR program, cats are humanely trapped, spayed or neutered, vaccinated and then returned to their neighborhood to live out their lives.
 Those cats are easily identified because, while under anesthesia, a small portion of the left ear tip is removed.
 Ear-tipping is the universally accepted way to tell whether a feral cat has been neutered or spayed.
 Because they have been fixed and can no longer breed, the number of cats is reduced over time.